twbs/bootstrap/site/content/docs/4.3/components/collapse.md

 These classes can be found in `_transitions.scss`.

+- `.disabled` makes it impossible to interact until the class is removed.

+This has been added to `_card.scss`.

 ### Via data attributes

 Just add `data-toggle="collapse"` and a `data-target` to the element to automatically assign control of one or more collapsible elements.
 The `data-target` attribute accepts a CSS selector to apply the collapse to.
 Be sure to add the class `collapse` to the collapsible element.
 If you'd like it to default open, add the additional class `show`.